Practice Management Blog

 Another study by MGMA puts the number of no-shows between 5% and 8% of patients, still a substantial loss of income for your practice.
 In some cases, it might even be the difference between having a profitable month or one that goes into the red.

-We’re here to guide you through the journey of deciding whether or not charging a fee for no-shows is right for you.
+We’re here to guide you through deciding whether or not charging a fee for no-shows is right for you.

-The Pros and Cons of Charging a No-Show Fee
+The Pros and Cons of Applying a Missed Appointment Fee Policy

 Before we continue, let’s look at the pros and cons of charging for no-shows and late cancellations.
 These might help you make an informed decision.